perlang-org/perlang/README.md

 $ make docs-serve
 ```

+When you make changes to the documentation, run `make docs` to regenerate them (and make your browser auto-reload the changes).

-If you want continuously rebuilt documentation, `make docs-autobuild` in a separate terminal window.
+If you want to continuously rebuild documentation, run `make docs-autobuild` in a separate terminal window.
+This does not currently work flawlessly, so the `make docs` approach is preferable.

 ## License